sakloui/jorban-martysmods.github.io/docs/special_other/special_games/fivem.md

 `Blocked load of ReShade Version 5 or higher - it has a bug that will lead to game crashes in GPU drivers or d3d11.dll.`<br>
     `If you want to force it to load anyway, add the following section to {location of CitizenFX.ini file.}`<br>
     `[Addons]`<br>
-    `ReShade5=ID:XXXXXXX acknowledged that ReShade 5.x has a bug that will lead to game crashes.`
+    `ReShade5=ID:XXXXXXX acknowledged that ReShade 5.x has a bug that will lead to game crashes`

 ![Error Screenshot](./images/fivem/fivem_reshade5_bs.png)

-To remedy this, visit the location mentioned in the error and incorporate the specified ID from your F8 console error into the `CitizenFX.ini` file.
+To remedy this, visit the location mentioned in the error and incorporate the specified ID from your F8 console error into the `CitizenFX.ini` file located in the directory in the error.
+The directory where `CitizenFX.ini` may change per user, but is noted in green.

 {: .note }
 If ReShade successfully launches with your game, the installation is complete.